Skip to main content

 Common assault (s.39 Criminal Justice Act)Simple assault equivalentTypically criminality (s.36(2))

-Drug possession (Class A — heroin, cocaine)Controlled substance possession equivalentTypically non-serious for possession; serious if trafficking
+Drug possession (Class A, heroin, cocaine)Controlled substance possession equivalentTypically criminality (s.36(2)) for simple possession; trafficking is treated more severely

-Drug supply / possession with intent to supplyCDSA s.5 trafficking14 years (Schedule I)
+Drug supply / possession with intent to supplyCDSA s.5 traffickingSerious criminality (s.36(1))

 Theft (minor amount)Minor theft equivalentTypically criminality (s.36(2))